turingschool/curriculum-site/module2/lessons/js_intro_to_dom_manipulation.md

 <section class="call-to-action">
 ### Warm Up
 <!-- need to revise this template and rename -->
 Fork [this codepen](https://codepen.io/turingschool/pen/MWMeopJ?editors=1010).
 Digest the code in the html file.
+Ignore the CSS file for now.
 Read the comments in the JS file outlining what we're going to try to accomplish.
 Brainstorm, how might we approach this.
 </section>

 ## Document Object Model